Saad Hariri: 2020–21 premiership designation

 On 16 March, the exchange rate reached 15,000 Lebanese pounds to the dollar.
 The next day, Aoun called Hariri to meet him.
 After the meeting, Hariri announced that the government could be formed soon.
 However, on 29 March, he claimed that Aoun proposed a formation that included the blocking third for FPM, which he rejected, and released another formation consisting of 18 ministers to the media.
 On 15 July, he decided to step down from his designation.

+After the anger among the Lebanese, President Michel Aoun and Prime minister-designate Saad Hariri held immediate talks in the presidential palace.
+After that, on 17 March 2021, the President told Hariri that he should form a government immediately and that if he's unable to do so "he should make way for those who are".
+Aoun also maintained that inaction was no longer a choice for the PM-designate Hariri and had to choose between stepping down or forming a government.

+On 22 March, and after several meetings between with President Aoun, Hariri said that the demands of the President were "unacceptable", causing Lebanon to witness a failure to form a new government, which worsened the crisis.
+According to Hariri, President Aoun presented him with a line-up granting his team a third of all cabinet seats, which would enable them to have veto power over decision making in the Lebanese government.
+Hariri was said to have been criticized by Aoun for disclosing his proposed government to the media, because the distribution of the ministries was unjust which was his reason for not agreeing to the line-up, according to Al Jazeera.
+After the meeting which only lasted for just 35 minutes, another date for a new meeting between Hariri and Aoun could not be confirmed.

 2022 political step-down

-On 24 January 2022 Hariri announced his withdrawal from Lebanese Politics and that he would not run in the 2022 general elections.
+On 24 January 2022 Hariri announced his withdrawal from Lebanese politics and that he would not run in the 2022 general elections.
 He also called on the Future Movement to follow suit and not run in the upcoming parliamentary elections nor nominate anyone to run on its behalf.

+2025 political return

+After returning to Beirut in 2025 to commemorate the 20th anniversary of his father's assassination, he announced in front of thousands of supporters that the Future Movement will return to Lebanese politics and will run lists in upcoming elections.
+In April 2025 he announced that the party would abstain from Lebanon's municipal elections, arguing that such elections should remain non-political and developmental in nature.